 Don’t forget SEO

-Create content that follows search engine optimization (SEO) guidelines.
-SEO includes identifying keywords that your ideal prospect is searching for on the internet.
+SEO includes identifying keywords your ideal prospect is searching for on the internet.

-In addition to sharing your content on your website, share it on the different social media platforms.
+In addition to sharing your content on your website, share it on different social media platforms.

 Include #hashtags